Board Members 2021-2022:

 Larry was born in Grants Pass, Oregon and raised in the Rogue river -- except for 3 years during WWII in Alaska.
 After graduating from Rogue River in 1957, he attended Oregon State College for one year then transferred to Southern Oregon College.
 Larry was drafted into the Army in 1961, returning to college in 1964 and graduating in 1965 with a B.S. in science education.
 In the Army, Larry was in the 173 Airborne Brigade (Sep) on Okinawa.
 After graduating from college he joined the 104th Division ( a training brigade) in 1965, being commissioned in 1967 and ultimately becoming a Battalion Commander.

 Karen has lived off and on in Klamath Falls since 1971.
 She holds a B.S. in History, an M.A. in Teaching, an M.S. in Instructional Technology, and an M.A. in History.
 Karen is a licensed secondary social studies teacher, but has used her training to build her background in education grant coordination.
-Currently, she is the Marketing & Engagement Coordinator for Citizens for Safe Schools, a local nonprofit youth mentoring organization.
+Currently, she is pursuing her PhD in History from Liberty University.
 Karen has also written on various topics in history, but her main focus is on WWII in the Asia-Pacific and the Asian American experience.
 She is a dog mom, a Grammy, and wife to a retired Navy and Air Force man - and also loves traveling, crocheting, and college football.

 Pamela J. Pickering Slinker has been a long-time professional career and employment specialist for the states of Oregon, California, Arizona, and New Mexico.
 She earned a Bachelor of Arts degree in American History, World History, Geography, and Political Science, as well as a Master of Special Education degree, both from Eastern New Mexico University.
 During her career she has also been a professional genealogist with contributions to several books and numerous articles.
 She joined the Shaw Historical Library Board in 2021, is a member of the Klamath County Museum Advisory Board, Klamath County Library Foundation Board, and Klamath Basin Genealogical Society.
 She and her husband, Michael, have twin sons – Daniel and Jacob, graduates of Oregon State University.